Mathieu-Desrochers/Javascript-Experimentations/documentation/infrastructure/js/test.md

     phantomjs ./tests/core/js/select-customer-test.js

-A given test should only call the testStart function.
+A given test should only call the testPrepare function.

     phantom.injectJs("./sources/infrastructure/js/test.js");

-    testStart(...);
+    // prepare the test
+    testPrepare(...);

 This function will from thereon take control of the browser and run the test.
 The phantomjs process will then be terminated.